12 Things to Consider When Choosing a Baby Name - Baby Chick

 Share

 When we found out we were having a boy, the first thing I did was start looking at names.
-I had a girl’s name already picked out, but not a boy’s name.
+I already picked out a girl’s name but not a boy’s name.
 As I began to scour all of the options starting from A through Z, I soon realized that there were some things that I needed to take into consideration before I chose a name for our son.
-Some of these may not apply to you or may be silly, but they can help you pick the perfect name for your upcoming baby.
-They did for us!

 Consider These 12 Things When Choosing a Baby Name